Sir Winston wins Belmont Stakes

 Rosario also rode Tonalist to a Belmont win in 2014.

+He said Sir Winston, a 10-1 betting favorite, is an "amazing horse."

+If at this time last year, if you had asked me to rate our top 20 2-year-olds, he would have been about 16th or 17th," Casse said.
+"But I'm very proud of him because he's kind of what our operation represents, and that is ...
+I feel like we develop horses."

 Kentucky Derby winner Country House was not in the race.
-Preakness Stakes winner War of Will was not a factor.
+War of Will faded to ninth place.

 It was the 151st running of the race at Belmont Park in Elmont, New York.